nrayyagari/devops-directive-kubernetes-course/10-developer-experience/README.md

 ## Inner Development Loop

-When working with Kubernetes, ideally you have a development environment which can replicate your production environment as closely as possible.
+When working with the Kubernetes, ideally you have a development environment which can replicate your production environment as closely as possible.

 We have shown how to deploy the demo application using `KinD` (and in a fast creating Civo cluster), but until now any change to the application would require a manual image rebuild.